 Upon review of Tierra's report (2017), USACE determined that the historic resources identified by Tierra during survey are not eligible to the NRHP.
 Further conversation by USACE with the City indicated that the curb, gutter, asphalt and underground utilities that would be disturbed in order to place the new storm drain, were replaced between 2011 and 2012, and the sidewalk was installed by City crews in 2013 or 2014.
-Based on Tierra's findings and the supplemental information from the City, USACE determined that the proposed project would result in no properties affected.
-USACE is currently consulting with the SHPO regarding these determinations; letter was sent out on February 15, 2018 (Appendix D).
+Based on Tierra's findings and the supplemental information from the City, USACE determined that the proposed project would result in no historic properties affected.
+USACE consulted with SHPO regarding this determination of effect; a consultation letter was sent on March 13, 2018 (Appendix D).
+SHPO concurred with this determination in a letter dated March 27, 2018 (Appendix D).

-Scoping consultation is being conducted with Tribes; letters were sent out on February 15, 2018.
-Consistent with the Department of Defense's American Indian and Alaska Native Policy, signed by Secretary of Defense William S. Cohen on October 28, 1998, and based on the State of New Mexico Indian Affairs Department's 2008 Native American Consultations List, American Indian tribes that have indicated they have concerns in Otero County were sent scoping letters regarding the proposed project.
+Consistent with the Department of Defense's American Indian and Alaska Native Policy, signed by Secretary of Defense William S. Cohen on October 28, 1998, and based on the State of New Mexico Indian Affairs Department's 2008 Native American Consultations List, on March 13, 2018, USACE sent scoping letters to American Indian tribes that have indicated they have concerns in Otero County regarding the proposed project.
+Responses were received from the Kiowa Tribe and Ysleta del Sur Pueblo (Appendix D).
 To date, USACE has received no indication of tribal concerns that would impact this project.